ibrr1/GitHub-Issues-Crawler-Tool/readMe.md

 DESCRIPTION:
 ------------
-This tool works by curling all the issues information along with the labels assigned for each issue for all the GitHub repos in github_issues_url.csv file .
+This tool works by crawling
+all the issues information along with the labels assigned for each issue for all the GitHub repos in github_issues_url.csv file .

 SETTING UP THE TOOL: